CeliktepeMurat/ConsensysFinalProject/lendingBorrowing/README.md

 - After that paste your copied private key there and this account will be added to metamask
 - For testing purposes, you need to add at least two account from turffle via following steps above

+Now, you are ready to interact with contract via ui

+### Creating a Group

+Group is a kind of private concepts in this project.
+Everybody can create a group and invite their friend.
+- In order to create a group, click the 'Create Group' button and go to Group creation page
+- Group name and your name-surname is enough to creation
+- If you click the 'create' button, a metamask pop up will come up and it will ask to confirm transaction
+- When you confirm, group will be successfully created